 College Basketball Head Coach Salaries: USA Today releases ranking of Top 25 highest-paid coaches

-The 2025-26 basketball season is in the books, and with it the coaching carousel has mostly stopped spinning too.
-Several raises were earned by top targets, so the head coach salaries have shifted already.
+The 2025-26 basketball season is in the books, and with it, the coaching carousel has mostly stopped spinning, too.
+Several raises were earned by top targets, so the head coaching salaries have shifted already.

 A few points of order.
 First, we have compiled the top 25 head coach salaries below.
 We are pulling from the “Total Pay” for each coach, though USA TODAY does list other compensation — particularly bonuses available.
 Many coaches hit several incentive-based bonuses; those figures are not included in the numbers below.